 But this is not a question of marketing funnel vs sales funnel; each funnel should enable collaboration and clear communication between sales and marketing.
 Each department should know what actions are required and how they can help drive potential customers throughout each stage of the funnel.
 Yet, in many organizations, these teams are actively in opposition, which undermines any work you do mapping the funnel.

-4 Principles for Mapping Your RevOps Funnels
+4 Principles for Mapping Your B2B Funnels

 1. Universal Applicability